GSA/digitalgov.gov/content/posts/2015-03-24-usability-design-for-kids-things-federal-workers-should-know.md

   - UX
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-400-kids.gov-usability-test-boy-great.jpg" alt="Children participate in kids.gov usability test" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-400-kids.gov-usability-test-boy-great.jpg" alt="Children participate in kids.gov usability test" %}

 I used to teach 8th grade science in inner city Denver in the 1990s.
 After that, I supported special education students and their teachers in North Carolina.
 Around that time (mid-late 1990s), the Internet wasn’t really designed for kids –most of the electronic materials I came across for the classroom were on CDs and such.